MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 #### What happens if a user turns on/off AI Builder per user capacity add-on license?

-Some user licenses include seeded AI Builder credits. (eg: the Power Apps per user license includes 500 seeded AI Builder credits.)
-Whether **AI Builder capacity Per User add-on** is selected or not, the corresponding AI Builder credits are still added to the total number of AI Builder credits owned at your tenant level and can be used.
+Some user licenses include seeded AI Builder credits.
+For example, the Power Apps per user license includes 500 seeded AI Builder credits.
+Whether or not the **AI Builder capacity per user add-on** is selected, the corresponding AI Builder credits are still added to the total number of AI Builder credits owned at your tenant level and can be used.

 #### What happens to my data and models when my AI Builder trial expires?